hassancpu/MIL-Reliability/README.md

 # 🚀 MIL-Reliability

-**Quantitative Evaluation of Multiple Instance Learning Reliability for WSI Classification**
+**Beyond accuracy: Quantifying the reliability of multiple instance learning for whole slide image classification**

 This repository contains the official implementation, experiments, and evaluation code for our work on **MIL reliability assessment**.